DevExpress/DevExtreme.AspNet.Data/docs/using-ci-builds.md

 ## NuGet Package

-Follow [these instructions](https://stackoverflow.com/a/35753968) to install a downloaded .nupkg file.
+Follow [these instructions](https://stackoverflow.com/a/35753968) to install the downloaded .nupkg file.

 ## Add an Assembly Binding Redirect